-The Clerk funds his non-court operations as a Budget Officer and a Fee Officer pursuant to Florida Statutes, Chapters 28, 129, and 218, respectively.
+The Clerk funds his noncourt operations as a Budget Officer and a Fee Officer pursuant to Florida Statutes, Chapters 28, 129, and 218, respectively.
 As a Budget Officer, the operations of the Clerk are funded by the County General Fund.
 The receipts from the County General Fund are recorded as other financing sources on the Clerk's general fund financial statements.
 Any excess of revenues and other financing sources received over expenditures of the general fund are remitted to the County General Fund at year-end.
 The court-related operations of the Clerk are funded from fees and charges authorized under Chapter 2013-44, Laws of Florida and are reported in the Court Fund.
+Such provisions may be amended at any time by further action from the Florida Legislature.
 At year-end, any excess of revenues over court-related expenditures of the Court fund are remitted to the State of Florida pursuant to Florida Statute 28.37.